 How can a baby not turn legendary when she is named after Shigeru Miyamoto’s most famous video game?
 It has a historical connection as well.
 Zelda Fitzgerald was one of the most famous American novelists.
-So, you’d be paying tribute to both literary and gaming legend with this one.
+So, you’d be paying tribute to both literary and gaming legends with this one.
 Even the late Robin Williams named his daughter Zelda after the title of the princess from the “Legend of Zelda” series.

 Do you have a fondness for Tim Burton movies?
-Then you might want to use the name of its beloved lead character Coraline for your daughter.
+Then you might want to use the creative name of its beloved lead character Coraline for your daughter. .
 And, if you love Neil Gaiman, this name has you covered as well.

 “Where in the world is Carmen Sandiego?”
 Carmen is the protagonist from “Carmen Sandiego”, an American media franchise of educational computer games.
 The game follows the protagonist or the agent of the ACME Detective Agency and then thwarts the capture of the ringleader Carmen Sandiego.

 Do you share a love for epic destinies?
 Then why not name your daughter Hera.
-Not only does the name has a mythological connection, but Hera is also the name of a famous character from the sci-fi series “Battlestar Galactica”.
+Not only does the name have a mythological connection, but Hera is also the name of a famous character from the sci-fi series “Battlestar Galactica”.

 This name is inspired by the whimsical character in one of the cult classic shows, “Firefly”.
 We have tweaked the spelling slightly to make it look unique.

 Auri is one of the captivating characters from the book “The Wise Man’s Fear” by Patrick Rothfuss.
 It is a cool hipster name.